banner

 The Artisan

-Tell us the history of your company.
+Tell us the history of Siru Illuminazione.

-I established Siru in 1989 in Venice’s Lido, with the objective of reproducing the historic Venetian lanterns with glass that was mouth blown into metallic structures using traditional Murano techniques.
-These lanterns were once prestigious artifacts, yet they weren’t crafted anymore, since the market at the time preferred lower prices and a generalized standardization To craft our lamps, Siru’s expert master glassmakers use ancient kilns and long-established methods of mouth-blowing glass, creating superb objets d’art.
+I established Siru in 1989 in Venice’s Lido, with the objective of reproducing the historic Venetian lanterns with glass that was mouth blown into metallic structures, using traditional Murano techniques.
+These lanterns were once prestigious artifacts, yet they weren’t crafted anymore, since the market at the time preferred lower prices and a generalized standardization.
+To craft our lamps, Siru’s expert master glassmakers use ancient kilns and long-established methods of mouth-blowing glass, creating superb objets d’art.
 Each is unique and different from the other, since it is entirely made by hand.
 Only those who appreciate the one-of-a-kind marks of an artisanal product can truly love these objects.

 Since 2016, I have started developing a new branch that now runs parallel to the production of Venetian lanterns and that focuses on contemporary décor, created in collaboration with world-renowned designers.
 The high quality of its production, the versatility of its offer, and the availability of tailor-made projects, depending on the needs and demands of our clientele, are the main features of Siru.